Redis: Distributed Caching & Beyond

 Cache Architecture

 Standard caching in a multi-tenant app is dangerous.
-GO-DUCK solves this by **Tenant-Prefixing** every key automatically.
-Your cache keys look like tenant_abc:User:123, preventing data leaks across tenants.
+GO-DUCK solves this by Role-Prefixing every key automatically, using the caller's resolved tenant role (not a raw tenant ID).
+Your cache keys look like warehouse-service:public:User:123, preventing data leaks across tenants.

 Direct Cache Usage